dd9jn/rfc4880bis/crypto-refresh.md

 In this case, the MD5 hash function was always used to convert the passphrase to a key for the specified cipher algorithm.

 Modern implementations indicate a protected secret key by storing a special value 253 (AEAD), 254 (CFB), or 255 (MalleableCFB) in the S2K usage octet.
-The S2K usage octet is then followed immediately a set of fields that describe how to convert a passphrase to a symmetric key that can unlock the secret material, plus other parameters relevant to the type of encryption used.
+The S2K usage octet is then followed immediately by a set of fields that describe how to convert a passphrase to a symmetric key that can unlock the secret material, plus other parameters relevant to the type of encryption used.

 The wire format fields also differ based on the version of the enclosing OpenPGP packet.
 The table below, indexed by S2K usage octet, summarizes the specifics described in {{secret-key-packet-formats}}.